shadow/shadow/.github/ISSUE_TEMPLATE/question.md

 ---
-name: Question
+name: 'Question'
-about: How or why Shadow works as it does
+about: 'How or why Shadow works as it does'
 title: ''
-labels: Type: Question
+labels: 'Type: Question'
 assignees: ''

 ---